Lyme Science Blog, Pediatric Lyme

 The Diagnosis Everyone Missed

-Children with atypical symptoms are frequently overlooked because many clinicians expect more classic presentations.
+Children with atypical symptoms may be overlooked because many clinicians expect more classic presentations.
 Learn more about pediatric Lyme disease.

 The difference was not subtle.